Professional brand and networking Mastering LinkedIn

 Important Reality Check

 The main point of action is making your LinkedIn profile searchable by the computer systems recruiters use, which makes you a wanted "supply" candidate.
 The wrong way is just applying through job boards, which makes you a "demand" applicant who is easily missed after the first few search results.
+95% of recruiters regularly use LinkedIn to find candidates (Kinsta, 2025), and the profiles they call first are the ones that surfaced in their search, not the ones buried in a job board application stack.

 Applying Through Job Boards